PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 #### Notes tab
 - When user opens the Notes tab of the task, the `Notes` tab will open in edit mode by default.
+- We have managed unsaved notes for a Recurring trigger.
+[See more details](./prefill-unsaved-notes.md#tasks/triggers)

 ### UI Rule
 - Error message for Family field: `Some of the mandatory roles are empty in this family`